magepeopleteam/tour-booking-manager/readme.txt

 **Admin Experience**

+* Fixed: The Booking Form Style, Section Title Style and Theme pickers did not survive a save.
+Clicking a card writes the choice into a hidden input with .val(), which fires no event, so the editor never registered the form as changed and the auto-save skipped it entirely.
+The three pickers now announce their change.
+* New: Display settings -> Display Booking Section switches the ticket picker block on the tour page on and off.
+The sidebar "Check Availability" button still works when it is off, so a tour page can be informational without losing booking; to switch booking off everywhere use Pricing & Services -> Registration as before.
+* New: Booking Form Style (Open / Collapse) is now visible in Display settings.
+The setting and both layouts already shipped, but the picker was hidden, so the only way to change a tour between the pre-rendered ticket rows and the "Check Availability" flow was to edit post meta directly.
+* New: Starting Price is back on the tour editor (Overview -> General Information).
+Leave the amount empty and the tour keeps advertising its lowest ticket price automatically; type an amount and that is the "from" price shown on the tour page, list cards and grids.
+It is stored separately from the older start-price value, so nothing an import or an AI tool wrote is turned into an advertised price.
 * New (PRO): Newly shipped tour editor tabs carry a short-lived "new" marker so they are not missed in a long sidebar.
 The countdown starts the first time your own site renders the tab — not from a fixed release date — so a shop that updates later still gets the full window, and the marker retires itself after five days with nothing to dismiss.
 Adjustable via the `ttbm_pro_feature_badge_days` filter (return 0 to switch markers off).
 * New: Per-slot "Slot Stock" field on every time slot row (Default plus each weekday), revealed by the Time-wise Stock toggle.
 Values entered are kept when the toggle is switched off, so turning it back on restores them.
 * Improved: Bookings admin menu unified, and the Pro badge removed from the bookings submenu.